DenisZhukovski/WebRequest.Elegant/README.md

 </h3>

 # WebRequest.Elegant
 The main idea is to wrap HttpClient type with some more elegant and object oriented entity.
-The eintity provides immutable objects by clonning itself and able to make requests to differrent end points.
+The entity provides immutable objects by cloning itself and able to make requests to different end points.

 var server = new WebRequest("http://some.server.com")
 var usersRequest = server.WithRelativePath("/users");